ron-from-nl/TinyPass/README.md

 ## Description

+- Secrets

-Tiny Pass works with "Secrets" which can have any number of "Custom Fields" with different field types, such as: "URL" "Mail" "Pass" "Text" "Note".
+TinyPass works with "Secrets" having any number of "Custom Fields" of type: URL, Mail, Pass (encrypted), Text, Note (multi-line textarea).
+Sucurity is critical so all Pass(word) fields are AES-256-CTR written encrypted in the database with a SHA512 hash key of your user password that is not written anywhere, so remember your user password!

+- Groups

 Secrets can be members of a "Group" selected from a list.
-The group selection list is editable, so new groups can be easily added to the user's groups.
+The group selection list is editable and non existing Groups are automatically added to the user's groups.

+- Search

 The interface has a powerful search engine that searches deep into "Secrets" and "Custom Fields", optionally filtered by group (SQLite "LIKE" wildcards "_" and "%" apply.

+- Sort

+You can sort all columns in ascending and descending order

+- Select

-You can sort all columns in ascending and descending order and you can select multiple "Secret", "User" or "Group" records for deletion or CSV export.
+You can select multiple records in menu "Show Secrets", "Show Groups" and "Show Users" for deletion or CSV export.

+- Users

-By default, there are two users named User: "admin" (role: "Admin") and User: "tiny" (role: "User").
+By default there are two users named **User: "admin"** (role: "Admin") and **User: "tiny"** (role: "User").
 Administrators can also add, change, or delete users (including their secrets).
+When an Admininistrator deletes a user then all user-related Secrets, Custom Fields and Groups are deleted.
+For security Admins cannot read other user's Secrets without the user password.
+When a user performs a Password Change, then all Password Fields are re-encrypted.
+Another great feature is that TinyPass has a Shell interface that enables automating Password Changes.

+- Import / Export

-CSV Import/Export (with automatic format recognition) is compatible with more than 10 different password managers, including various browsers and other well-known formats.
+TinyPass supports CSV Import / Export (with automatic format recognition) and compatible with more than 10 different password managers, including various browsers and other well-known formats.

-Tiny Pass AES-256-CTR encrypts/decrypts all "Password" fields with a SHA512 hash key of your user password that is not written anywhere, so remember your user password!
+- Other

 TinyPass is designed with performance in mind and also supports mobile screens.